Sunset Beach Hotel: Structures

 The three pivotal resort structures listed on the NRHP are arranged around a central open area fronting the lake.
 These buildings, the Main Lodge, the Annex, and the Court Building, are designed in a simple American Craftsman style and have retained excellent design integrity.

 The Main Lodge (1915) is a two-story frame gable roofed building.
 Simple Midwest bungalow detailing includes craftsman-style brackets in the gables and exposed rafter ends.
 Fenestration includes both single and paired rectangular double-hung windows.
 The building is sheathed in clapboard.
 The full front porch, originally screened, has been enclosed and a porte-cochère added over the front entrance; this was deemed sympathetic to the original design in the NRHP nomination.
 Other changes have included the addition of a one-story sun room to the north, shed dormers on the roof, and additions to the rear of the buildings.

 The interior of the Main Lodge includes a lobby, sun room, dining room, kitchen, and office on the main floor and guest rooms on the second floor.
 There have been cosmetic alterations to the interior, but the main floor retained its original basic room arrangement and some original features, including a stone fireplace in the lobby.
 The dining room is decorated with panels illustrating local Native American lore painted by Gustav Krollman (1888–1962).
-Born in Vienna, Krollman studied painting at the Academy of Fine Arts Vienna and served as an officer in the Austrian Army during World War I before traveling the world and settling in Minneapolis, Minnesota by 1923.
+Born in Vienna, Krollman studied painting at the Academy of Fine Arts Vienna and served as an officer in the Austro-Hungarian Army during World War I before traveling the world and settling in Minneapolis by 1923.
 His work rose to fame in the United States when he started creating paintings to promote tourist destinations for the Northern Pacific Railway, and he later became an instructor at what is now the Minneapolis College of Art and Design.

 The Annex Building (1927) is at the southwest end of the central area, and is constructed in a style similar to the main lodge.
 The rectangular building has two stories with a projecting two-story screen porch at the front, and features a hip roof with gambrel dormers, clapboard siding, brackets, and exposed rafter ends.
 Each of the two stories includes four guest rooms opening on a central hallway.

 The Court Building (1930) is located at the northwest end of the central area.
 This building is composed of three rectangular units arranged around a central court.
 Like the other buildings, it features clapboard siding, exposed rafter ends, and craftsman-style brackets.
 Each section is capped with a hip roof with gabled vents at the peaks, and features irregularly spaced rectangular windows.
 The court area includes a second story balcony on three sides; the original wooden balustrade has been replaced with a metal rail.
 The interior of each section includes two apartments on each floor.